Cody Dempster

 Cody Dempster (birth date unknown) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 24 for Cody Dempster Racing.
+He last competed in the zMAX CARS Tour, driving the No. 24 for Cody Dempster Racing.

 Dempster started racing at the age of seven, where he competed in go-karts and won ten championships in both the state and national divisions.

 Dempster has also competed in series such as the ASA CRA Super Series, the SRL Spears Southwest Tour Series, the Rocky Mountain Legend Racing Association, and the NASCAR Weekly Series, and is a former track champion at Colorado National Speedway.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)